docpad/docpad/README.md

 # DocPad: It's Like Jekyll.

-DocPad (like Jekyll) is a static website generator, unlike Jekyll though it is written in Node.js and allows the template engine access to the documents.
-This means you have unlimited power like a CMS but the simplicity of a notepad.
+DocPad (like Jekyll) is a static website generator, unlike Jekyll it's written in Node.js and allows the template engine complete access to the document model.
+This means you that have unlimited power as a CMS but the simplicity of a notepad.

 ## Huh?